Kanwar Yatra: History

+According to Professor Devi Prasad Dubey of the University of Allahabad, the earliest mention of what can be identified as a 'kanwar yatra' (namely carrying load full of water from the river Ganga barefoot for conducting water abhisheka of a famous Shivalinga) can be traced back to the 1700s, when pilgrims would carry Gangajal collected from Sultanganj to pour it at the shrine of Vaidyanath in Deoghar.
+Before that, it was common for Hindu pilgrims to carry Ganga water barefoot while returning home, out of respect for the river.
+The phenomenon was too insignificant to be noticed by the British authorities, but it gradually spread among the faithful as an expression of piety.

+After the 1960s, 'kanwar yatra' was no longer restricted among ascetics & devotees in rural regions & spread across the urban landscape of the Hindi belt through the patronisation of Marwari businessmen.
+The yatra saw a massive upsurge in the 1980s due to variety of reasons, like improved road connectivity & the rise of Hindu nationalism centered around the Ram Janmabhoomi movement.

 Contemporary events

 In 2018, there were multiple incidents of violence and vandalism associated with Kanwar Yatra in National Capital Region and Uttar Pradesh.
 The Supreme Court of India made harsh remarks on such incidents.

-In the year 2020, Kanwar Yatra was cancelled due to COVID-19 pandemic in India.
-In 2021, Uttarakhand decided to suspend the yatra in light of the disastrous second wave of COVID-19 in the country.
-However, Uttar Pradesh decided to move ahead with the yatra and Supreme Court of India took a suo moto case on the matter.
+In the year 2020, Kanwar Yatra was cancelled due to the COVID-19 pandemic in India.
+In 2021, Uttarakhand decided to suspend the yatra in light of the second wave of COVID-19 in the country india.
+However, Uttar Pradesh decided to move ahead with the yatra and Supreme Court of India took a case on its own motion regarding the matter.